Mathanagopal97/React-JS-Tutorial/Proper React Apps/lights-out-game/README.md

 ## Component Design

 ## App
 As often, this is a very simple component.
-It just renders the Board component.
+It just renders the **_Board_** component.
 ## Board
 The most sophisticated component.
 It will hold the state that represents the in-memory grid of true/false for lights-on/off.
-Since the state for the board lives here, this is also were the setState() calls will need to go — and therefore, all the functions that call setState().
+Since the state for the board lives here, this is also were the **_setState()_** calls will need to go — and therefore, all the functions that call **_setState()_**.
 ## Cell
 A simpler component.
-This will simply render a <div>, where the CSS classes will indicate whether this cell is lit or unlit.
-This is what the user clicks on — but it will need to call a function it receives from the Board, since that will need to update the state.
+This will simply render a **_div_**, where the CSS classes will indicate whether this cell is lit or unlit.
+This is what the user clicks on — but it will need to call a function it receives from the **_Board_**, since that will need to update the state.

 When the game is won, the board should not be shown, but a simple “You Won” message should show in its place.